 Practical Hands-on portion onsite

 The practical portion of the Electrology course is taught on site at the California Electrology Academy in Corona, California (1159 Pomona Rd., Suite D2, Corona, CA 92882).
-Once the theoretical portion is completed, students are to report to the school facility for the remainder of their program.
+Once the theoretical portion is completed, students are to report to the school facility for the remainder of their program (350 hours).

 On the first day of attendance at California Electrology Academy, the student will need to attend an orientation.
 During the orientation, CEA will go over school Rules and Regulations, hand out student kits, explains time cards, and other key aspects of your hands-on training.
 Orientations are offered two (2) times per month; on the first (1st) Tuesday of the month and the third (3rd) Saturday of the month.
 Contact CEA for exact dates.

 During the practical portion or your training, students should aim to work on themselves, other students or models who come into the school as much as possible.
 Practical hours are described as the number of hours the student does an insertion.
-CEA requires a minimum of 200 practical hours to be eligible for graduation.
 Student performance on various practical skills will be tested during the time they are they are completing the hands-on portion of the program including ethics, the consultation and the execution of a treatment on various body parts.